13 Mother’s Day Gift Box & Basket Ideas That Beat a Basic Paper Bag Any Day

 What to include: 5-7 international snacks, a spice sampler, artisan hot sauce or jam, a small cookbook of global recipes, and a handwritten “passport” card describing each item’s origin.

-Where To Get It: Order snacks and spices from World Market, Yummy Bazaar, or SnackCrate.
+Where to get it: Order snacks and spices from World Market, Yummy Bazaar, or SnackCrate.

 Price: $45-$70

-5. Mindful Mom Basket
+5. Mindful Mom

-This basket promotes mindfulness and wellness.
+This theme promotes mindfulness and wellness.
 Include items like a crystal set, essential oil roller, guided meditation cards, a soft eye pillow, and a calming playlist QR code.
 It’s the kind of gift that says “please take a break, you deserve it.”

 If she’s never tried meditation or mindfulness, keep it approachable.
 A simple breathing exercise card or a 5-minute guided journal works better than an overwhelming crystal healing kit.
 Meet her where she is.